fakhriexpansion/pyspark-sql-ffkhr/README.md

 I also give the log of my running in local (with `sleep infinity` for debugging purposes) that is attached on `additional_info/container_run.log`

 ## Important notes
+There are some important notes regarding this repo:
-I hide the dataset as it is privacy
+- I hide the dataset as it is privacy
+- I hide my json service account (SA) files.
+So you will got error while running my code, unless you have your own SA.

-There are some additional things on `additional_info` folder, like screenshot on GCS and data_dictionary files to explain the result (output.csv) on excel format.
+- There are some additional things on `additional_info` folder, like screenshot on GCS and data_dictionary files to explain the result (output.csv) on excel format.

 ## Upload to Google Storage